sandialabs/canary/docs/source/introduction/resource.rst

 Setting the number available processors
 ---------------------------------------

 The number of available processors is found through a system probe [#]_.
-The number of available processors can be set with the following :ref:`configuration variables<userguide-config>`:
+The number of available processors can be set with the following :ref:`configuration variables<introduction-config>`:

 * ``machine:cpu_count``
 * the product of ``machine:sockets_per_node`` and ``machine:cores_per_socket``